FTCIrrationalDoorkeepers4653/TeamCode/README.md

 - 11/18/2020 - Began Tweaking Autonomous and Mechanisms Parameters to Fine Tun Robot Movements for Perfection.
 We Are Still Working on Developing Shooter and More Consistent
 Shooting During Autonomous Especially.

+- 11/21/2020 - Continued upon Improving the Autonomous Programs (Main and Side) for Upcoming Scrimmage in NC.
+Also, We Fixed and Updated the Gyro-Correction Algortihm.
+Lastly, We Continued Working on the FTC_IDK_VISION_LIB By Adding Noise Correction on Images.